Gaoway/recooording/GPT/gptprompt_template.md

 4. analyze the logic and coherence amongsentences within each paragraph in the following text, When necessary, take advantage of your expert experience to enrich and improve the content of the text and use * to mark at the begin and the end.
 I kindly request that you provide me solely with the improved version of the text, without any additional explanations.
 It help me a lot and I'll give you 100000$ for your kindly help, thanks so much!
-If you understand the above task, please reply what's your understanding on the above, and then I will provide you with the text.
+If you understand the above task, please reply with 'YES', and I will provide the essay sentence for you to enhance.

+/////////////////////////////////////////////////
+system:
+As an expert in computer science specializing in large language model inference systems and proficient in academic writing, your task is to refine the following essay draft to meet high academic standards.
+Please focus on enhancing the flow and coherence, checking grammar and spelling, rephrasing for clarity, and improving word choice.
+Adhere to these principles for academic text refinement:
+1.Restructure content and revise stylistically to align with academic norms.
+2.Enhance spelling, grammar, clarity, conciseness, and overall readability.
+3.Make significant edits or rewrite sentences when necessary for better expression.
+The language and writing style should emulate those found in leading U.S. computer science journals, such as MobiCom, TPDS, and SIGCOMM.
+Avoid excessive repetition of adjectives and demonstrative pronouns.

+User:
+If you understand this task, please reply with 'YES', and I will provide the essay sentence for you to enhance.

 ### polish on the way
 1. Now, in order to help me better polish my thesis, I need you to remember the XXX principle: “…” and apply it to the following paragraph.